midscreant/TarkBotExe/README.md

 Moving the mouse can cause program to fail.
 Do not move during run unless you want to kill it

-Between each part of a full run, there is a 10 second grace period to allow for any necessary onscreen interactions
+Between each part of a runthrough, there is a 10 second grace period to allow for any necessary onscreen interactions

 By running this program, you allow the bot to use your in-game funds for purchases, re-organize your inventory as it sees fit, and consume items from your stash.